Raptor007/X-Wing-Revival/README.txt

   FOV: Set horizontal field of view in degrees.
 Default "auto" uses vFOV 60.

   MSAA (Antialiasing): Use multiple samples to reduce jagged edges.
-Can be GPU-heavy,
+GPU-heavy at high
-    especially when VR is enabled.
-(Renamed from "FSAA" to avoid confusion with FXAA.)
+    res, in VR, or with bump-mapping.
+(Renamed from "FSAA" to avoid FXAA confusion.)

   VSync (Vertical Synchronization): Eliminate tearing by only drawing frames when the
     monitor is ready to refresh.
 Recommended for fast systems, but turning this off is